yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/COMMIT_LEDGER_20260501.md

 2. Over-aggressive quality blocking by restoring default thresholds to `classification=0.50`, `regression=0.0`, `clustering=0.0` and making `block_on_quality_fail=false` the default.
 3. Holdout-safe readers and model-registration hardening committed alongside the final evaluation fix.

-Documentation cleanup was performed after `fd63a2e3` and should be committed separately when the docs are approved.
+Documentation cleanup and remaining hardening artifacts were committed in `b526b4fb`.